hongaar/bandersnatch/README.md

 5
 ```

-The REPL can autocomplete commands, arguments and options.
-Try typing only the
+The REPL can autocomplete commands, arguments, options and choices.
+Try typing
-letter `r` and then hit _TAB_.
+only the letter `r` and then hit _TAB_.
 This works for options as well:

 ```
 $ ts-node dice.ts